nilayjain12/github-scanner/README.md

 go test ./...
 ```

-## Swagger Documentation

-Swagger documentation is available to provide a detailed interface for the APIs.
-To access the Swagger UI, navigate to `http://localhost:8080/swagger/index.html` after running the Docker container.

 ## Deliverables

 - **Code**: Modular, production-ready Go code.
 - **Unit Tests**: 60%+ coverage for core logic.
 - **Docker Setup**: Single Docker container with dependencies.

-## Evaluation Focus

-- **Code Quality**: Readable, maintainable, extensible, modular code with error handling and concurrency patterns.
-- **Documentation**: Clear instructions for running and testing.